 Typical symptoms are:

-It's a common misconception that wearing glasses can make your eyesight worse.
+It is a common misconception that wearing glasses can make your eyesight worse.
 This is simply untrue.
-It may be a commonly held belief because, after enjoying clearer vision with glasses, it's easy to find that your eyesight without them seems worse than you might remember.
+It may be a commonly held belief because, after enjoying clearer vision with glasses, it is easy to find that your eyesight without them seems worse than you might remember.

 In fact, if you give your eyes the correct prescription, you’re more likely to reduce the eyestrain and blurriness.
 In some studies, this is shown to encourage your eyesight to stay more stable as a result.
 So, if you experience any change in your eyesight, it’s best to come in early, even if it’s just to check and get reassurance that things are ok.